numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: PyObject* PyArray_NewFromDescr(PyTypeObject* subtype, PyArray_Descr* descr, int nd, npy_intp* dims, npy_intp* strides, void* data, int flags, PyObject* obj)

     This is the main array creation function.
 Most new arrays are created with this flexible function.

     The returned object is an object of Python-type *subtype*, which must be a subtype of :cdata:`PyArray_Type`.
 The array has *nd* dimensions, described by *dims*.
 The data-type descriptor of the new array is *descr*.

-If *subtype* is not :cdata:`&PyArray_Type` (*e.g.* a Python subclass of the ndarray), then *obj* is the object to pass to the :obj:`__array_finalize__` method of the subclass.
+    If *subtype* is of an array subclass instead of the base :cdata:`&PyArray_Type`, then *obj* is the object to pass to the :obj:`__array_finalize__` method of the subclass.

     If *data* is ``NULL``, then new memory will be allocated and *flags* can be non-zero to indicate a Fortran-style contiguous array.
 If *data* is not ``NULL``, then it is assumed to point to the memory to be used for the array and the *flags* argument is used as the new flags for the array (except the state of :cdata:`NPY_OWNDATA` and :cdata:`NPY_ARRAY_UPDATEIFCOPY` flags of the new array will be reset).

     In addition, if *data* is non-NULL, then *strides* can also be provided.
 If *strides* is ``NULL``, then the array strides are computed as C-style contiguous (default) or Fortran-style contiguous (*flags* is nonzero for *data* = ``NULL`` or *flags* & :cdata:`NPY_ARRAY_F_CONTIGUOUS` is nonzero non-NULL *data*).
+Any
-Any provided *dims* and *strides* are copied into newly allocated dimension and strides arrays for the new array object.
+    provided *dims* and *strides* are copied into newly allocated dimension and strides arrays for the new array object.

+    Because the flags are ignored when *data* is NULL, you cannot create a new array from scratch with an NA mask.
+If one is desired, call the function :cfunc:`PyArray_AllocateMaskNA` after the array is created.

 .. cfunction:: PyObject* PyArray_NewLikeArray(PyArrayObject* prototype, NPY_ORDER order, PyArray_Descr* descr, int subok)

     .. versionadded:: 1.6

     This function steals a reference to *descr* if it is not NULL.

     This array creation routine allows for the convenient creation of a new array matching an existing array's shapes and memory layout, possibly changing the layout and/or data type.

     When *order* is :cdata:`NPY_ANYORDER`, the result order is :cdata:`NPY_FORTRANORDER` if *prototype* is a fortran array, :cdata:`NPY_CORDER` otherwise.
-When *order* is :cdata:`NPY_KEEPORDER`, the result order matches that of *prototype*, even when the axes of *prototype* aren't in C or Fortran order.
+When *order* is
+    :cdata:`NPY_KEEPORDER`, the result order matches that of *prototype*, even when the axes of *prototype* aren't in C or Fortran order.

     If *descr* is NULL, the data type of *prototype* is used.

     If *subok* is 1, the newly created array will use the sub-type of *prototype* to create the new array, otherwise it will create a base-class array.

+    The newly allocated array does not have an NA mask even if the *prototype* provided does.
+If an NA mask is desired in the array, call the function :cfunc:`PyArray_AllocateMaskNA` after the array is created.

 .. cfunction:: PyObject* PyArray_New(PyTypeObject* subtype, int nd, npy_intp* dims, int type_num, npy_intp* strides, void* data, int itemsize, int flags, PyObject* obj)